It's useful for employers to discuss any important workplace matters with their employees.

 - employees or representatives to raise ideas and questions with management

-- management to present their ideas to employees, and listen to their views and any concerns
+- employers to present their ideas to employees, and listen to their views and any concerns

 A workplace forum is a good way for:

-- you to be informed of and respond to matters that affect you
+- employees to be informed of and respond to matters that affect them

 - workplace decisions to be made quickly with everyone's involvement